Spring Garden Revival

 What Neighborhoods Do We Serve Throughout Dennis, MA?

 Dennis encompasses diverse neighborhoods, each with unique vegetation and environmental sensitivities.
-Historic areas like Dennis Village and South Dennis often have mature tree canopies, extensive buckthorn and bittersweet, and narrow streets that limit equipment access.
-Newer developments in East Dennis and West Dennis face less invasive pressure but may have HOA or deed restrictions on vegetation.
-Proximity to wetlands and conservation land (e.g., near Scargo Lake or Crowes Pasture) requires Conservation Commission permits and careful erosion control on glacial till/clay soils.
-Infrastructure varies: older neighborhoods have more overhead utilities, while underground lines are common in recent subdivisions.
-Restoration expectations are higher in high-value or Historic Districts, and municipal chipping or collection logistics may differ by area.
+Historic areas like Dennis Village and South Dennis feature mature tree canopies and higher invasive pressure (buckthorn, bittersweet), while newer developments in East Dennis and West Dennis have less invasive density but may face HOA or deed restrictions.
+Proximity to wetlands and conservation land (e.g., near Scargo Lake or Crowes Pasture) requires Conservation Commission permits and careful restoration.
+Infrastructure varies: older neighborhoods have narrow streets and overhead utilities, complicating equipment access, while sandy or glacial till soils affect drainage and erosion control.
+Community standards range from natural landscaping to manicured lawns, with Historic Districts imposing additional requirements.
+For neighborhood-specific guidance, contact:

 Dennis Municipal Ordinances for Brush Removal Equipment Operation & Commercial Service Standards